-Participants will work with the Banff Centre Sound Team on all Banff Centre productions, presentations, conferences, and outreach programs.
-Responsibilities may include performing audio technical skills, applying acoustic, electronic, and electro-mechanical theory, operating equipment, working the shows, and repairing and maintaining sound equipment.
-Emphasis is placed on the use of Qlab for performances.
+Work with Banff Centre’s Sound Team on all Banff Centre productions, presentations, conferences, and outreach programs.
+Responsibilities may include performing audio technical skills; applying acoustic, electronic, and electro-mechanical theory; working shows; and operating, repairing, and maintaining sound equipment.
+Emphasis is placed on the use of QLab for performances.

 What does the program offer?

-Practicum participants will learn the core skills required to be a sound technician.
-Participants are responsible for the smooth delivery of the production needs for all Banff Centre Performing Arts shows, events, and conferences.
+This program is centered on learning the core skills required to be a sound technician.
+Our practicums are responsible for the smooth delivery of production needs for all Banff Centre Performing Arts shows, events, and conferences.
+You will experience one-on-one mentorship and coaching from our seasoned professional staff who will guide you through production processes.

-The program offers one-on- one mentorship and coaching from our experienced professional staff.
-Practicums will leave Banff Centre with marketable skills and the confidence and competence to step into roles as specialized professionals in their field.
-Our alumni can be found nationally and internationally working at opera, dance, music, and theatre companies, and training at university and colleges including Cirque Du Soleil, the Stratford and Shaw Festivals, the National Theatre School, the National Arts Centre, the National Ballet of Canada, and the Canadian Opera Company.
-Practicums can expect to work on a wide array of shows including theatre, dance, opera, and music as presented by Banff Centre; and. a range of artists at various points in their careers.
-Productions created in residencies at Banff Centre have toured in Canada and internationally.
+You will leave Banff Centre with marketable skills and the confidence and competence to step up into roles as a specialized professional.
+Our alumni can be found nationally and internationally working at dance, opera, music, and theatre companies, as well as training at universities and colleges, including Cirque Du Soleil, the Stratford and Shaw Festivals, the National Theatre School, the National Arts Centre, the National Ballet of Canada, and the Canadian Opera Company.

 Who should apply?